 - You will wash your hair using this method on day two after your procedure.

 - If the tightness or pain on the donor area is too much, take a mild pain killer such as Advil or Tylenol.
 Although the pain should lessen after the first night, let the doctor know if it persists or deteriorates.

-- Some mild bruising as well as pinkish discoloration and scabbing may linger in the transplanted area but should lessen during the course of the first week.
+- Some mild bruising as well as pinkish discoloration and scabbing may linger in the transplanted area but should lessen during the first week.

 - Any swelling on the forehead or around the eyes starts on days 2 and 3 and usually peaks at day 4.
 Steroids that we provide can help minimize the swelling.

-- The pain in the donor area is such that pain killers should not be needed by this time.
+- The pain in the donor area is such that pain killers might still be needed during this time.

 - Avoid touching, scratching or rubbing the transplanted area while the grafts become stronger in their new home.
 After day 4, there is no danger of them being dislodged by accidental touch.

 - Avoid sun exposure because sunburns affect the pigmentation of skin as well as damage the transplanted hair.

 - Continue keeping the upper body elevated while sleeping in order to reduce any forehead swelling.